yhuang912/idris2-tutorial/src/Tutorial/Eq.md

 The examples we saw so far were very easy to implement.
-In general, this is not the case, and we will have to learn about several additional techniques in order to proof interesting things about our programs.
+In general, this is not the case, and we will have to learn about several additional techniques in order to prove interesting things about our programs.
 However, when we use Idris as a general purpose programming language and not as a proof assistant, we are free to choose whether some aspect of our code needs such strong